c-alanwill/employee-tracker/README.md

 * salaries;
 * managers that the employees report to.

-When a user chooses to add a department they are prompted to enter the name of the department and that department is added to the database.
+When a user chooses to add a department they are prompted to:
+* enter the name of the department.
+Then that department is added to the database.

 When a user chooses to add a role, they are prompted to:
 * enter the name for the role;
 * enter the salary for the role;
 * enter department for the role.
-Then the role is added to the database.
+Then that role is added to the database.

 When a user chooses to add an employee they are prompted to enter the employee's:
 * first name;